source-foundry/Slice/README.md

 ### Windows

-The following instructions were confirmed in Powershell 7.
+The following instructions work in Powershell 7 on Windows 10.

 Clone the repository with: